 Art on Track was apparently the “world’s largest mobile art exhibition” and I imagine this is the biggest such “nature on a train” exhibit as well.

-With grass covering the floor and seats, transit riders’ ride was a little softer than normal.
+With grass covering the floor and seats, the transit riders’ ride was a little softer than normal.
 Local, indigenous plants in pots also adorned the seats, window sills, and floor.

 Who created the nature car?

 Non-profit noisivelvet was the force behind this exhibit.
 Its Mobile Garden project — a project of UIC Art and Design graduate Joe Baldwin — aims to realize an open-air, flat-bed, public transit garden to be pulled behind the L train for one month.

 This exhibit was a taster of such a project that will hopefully stimulate enough interest that it will allow Baldwin to move forward with the project and realize his vision.